Virginia MRC Election Day

 “Overall, we were received really well,” said Henrico and Chickahominy MRC Unit Leader Alyssa Lewis.
 Volunteers also “really enjoyed being part of this.
 They’re looking forward to the fall [elections].”

-The MRC implemented several strategies to help make this largest single-day deployment of volunteers in Virginia MRC history possible.
+The MRC implemented several strategies to help make this the largest single-day deployment of volunteers in Virginia MRC history possible.

 • Infection Prevention Ambassadors were deployed on a smaller scale during May municipal elections.
 Lessons learned from this deployment were applied in June.